 The aim of BIFAP is to promote public health by establishing a computerized database gathering information provided by general practitioners and pediatricians working in the Spanish National Health Service.
 BIFAP database includes clinical and prescription data from around 4.8 million patients.

-The ownership of this database will be public, and its use will be solely for carrying out epidemiological studies, and in particular pharmacoepidemiological studies.
-The information related to patients will be kept completely confidential strictly adhering to the current Spanish and European legislation.
-Collaboration in BIFAP of general practitioners is personal, individual and voluntary.
+The information related to patients is kept completely confidential, strictly adhering to the current Spanish and European legislation.
+Collaboration in BIFAP of general practitioners and pediatricians is personal, individual and voluntary.